stevengonsalvez/identity-scope-exploration/README.md

 One effective way to manage and track the changes to these scopes is to store them in a version control system, creating an audit trail of changes and a single source of truth.

 To facilitate this, we can store scopes in configuration as YAML or JSON.
-These configuration files can then be committed to a Git repository, enabling us to leverage the benefits of a [gitops](#gitops) for scope management.
+These configuration files can then be committed to a Git repository, enabling us to leverage the benefits of using [gitops](#gitops) for scope management.

-**Here's a high-level overview of how this process works:**
+**Here's a high-level example overview of how this process works with a trunk based gitflow:**

 1. **Scope Definition**: Each scope required for APIs is defined within its configuration file (YAML/JSON).
 This can be broken down by API provider, allowing granular control and responsibility.
+2. **CODEOWNERS**: Each configuration file is protected by relevant codeowners (API providers), who would be the custodian of access control for their API.

-2. **Commit & Push**: The configuration files are committed and pushed to a Git repository.
+3. **Commit/ Push/ PR**: The configuration files are committed and pushed to a Git repository and a Pull Request is raised.
 Any changes to the scopes must be done via Git, ensuring an audit trail of changes.
+And will always require CODEOWNERS approval.

-3. **Automated Linting and Validation**: An automated process (CI pipeline) is triggered on every change, which performs linting and validation on the configuration files.
+4. **Automated Linting and Validation**: An automated process (CI pipeline) is triggered on every change, which performs linting and validation on the configuration files.
 This helps to ensure consistency and correctness in the scope definitions.
+Nomenclature and other custom variations of standards can be validated for every change in the PR and fail/pass as appropriate

-4. **Scope Deployment**: Upon successful validation, the scopes can be automatically updated in the identity provider, completing the GitOps cycle.
+5. **Scope Deployment**: Upon successful validation and approval from CODEOWNERS, the PR is automatically merged and the scopes can be updated in the identity provider, completing the GitOps cycle.

 By using this approach, scope management becomes more controlled, transparent, and auditable.
-It ensures that changes are validated and reviewed, reducing the risk of errors, and facilitates a more secure and organized management of API access.
+It ensures that changes are validated and reviewed, reducing the risk of errors, and facilitating a more secure and organized management of API access.

 >examples